big-data-europe/graph-acl-basics/README.md

 You can shut down using `docker-compose stop` and remove everything using `docker-compose rm`.

-### The Sandbox and Sample App
+### Use the Sandbox and Sample Application

 The sandbox is available at http://localhost:9000 and allows interactive testing of rewriting logic.

-A basic school model, as described in `config/resource/domain.lisp` is set up to allow testing of the model.
-In the sandbox, you can load a tested constraint plugin and generate random data according to this model.
+Click "Apply Constraint" to apply the current constraint system-wide, for testing in the sample application.

-The sample application is available at http://localhost:9001
+The sample application is available at http://localhost:9001 and allows you to generate and browse random data, according to the currently applied constraint.

+It is based on a simple school model, as described in `config/resource/domain.lisp`.

 ### Annotations